WordPress.com has prepared this annual report for this blog.

 Most of her descendants don’t know that fact.

 What is not well-known, and probably will never be, is why she came to New France in the first place.

 I used to be a little sarcastic when I wrote about Emeril, my 8th cousin.

 When people know they are linked to the Lagacés or the Lagasses, they get all excited and they want to know if they are related to Emeril.

 I get excited only when I discover new things about your ancestors whether they are related to Emeril…

-or Brad Pitts.
+Celine Dion…or Brad Pitts.

-I know nothing about his genealogy.
+That’s a joke.
+I know nothing about his roots.

 Getting back to Catherine de Baillon, she was une fille du Roi.